 -

 Photojournalist B.A.
-Van Sise takes to the road in the American South to document the happenings as states begin to defiantly reopen after months of lockdown.
-On a rural stretch…
+Van Sise takes a road trip through the American South as states begin to defiantly reopen after months of lockdown.
+On a rural stretch of southern Virginia’s Jefferson…

 -

-Within this story, there’s going to be an explosion on an airplane.
-Don’t worry, we’re going to get to it as quickly as we can; successful flights, like successful people,…
+Within this travel story, there’s going to be an explosion on an airplane.
+Don’t worry, we’re going to get to it as quickly as we can; successful flights, like successful…

 -

-In a land without daylight, a traveler’s phrasebook provides uncanny insight into local life.
-Sitting in a restaurant in Arctic Lapland at 1 p.m. at night, I wait for the…
+In a land without daylight, a traveler’s phrasebook provides uncanny insight into local life during the Polar Night.
+Sitting in a restaurant in Arctic Lapland at 1 p.m. at night,…

 -

-To kick off our new series on the art of travel writing, we asked the award-winning photographer and travel journalist B.A.
-Van Sise, whose new book Children of Grass was…
+The following advice on how to tell a travel story comes from award-winning photographer and travel journalist B.A.
+Van Sise, whose new book Children of Grass was recently called “startlingly…

 -

-Photojournalist B. A. Van Sise found Kazakhstan to be a land where the visitor is a treasured guest – just so long as you can get past the border guards.…
+Photojournalist B. A. Van Sise found Kazakhstan to be a land where the traveler is a treasured guest – as long as you can get past the border guards.
+I…

 -